-Include in this part the compensation received by the officers of the corporation from salaries or other allowances.
-Enter the amount claimed in Part V, line 21 of the return.
+Include in this part the salaries or other allowances paid or accrued for the officers of the corporation.
+Enter the amount claimed in Part V, line 23 of the return.

 PART XI - QUESTIONNAIRE

 Enter all the information required in the questionnaire in order to process this return.